Xabaril/BeatPulse/README.md

 Install-Package BeatPulse
 ```

 2. Install the liveness libraries that you need on your project.
-At this moment *BeatPulse* contains libraries for *Redis, SqlServer, MongoDb, Postgress Sql, Azure Storage (Blobs, Tables and Queues), DocumentDb, MySQL, SqLite,Kafka, Identity Server and custom lambda liveness*.
+At this moment *BeatPulse* contains libraries for *Redis, SqlServer, MongoDb, Postgress Sql, Azure Storage (Blobs, Tables and Queues), DocumentDb, MySQL, SqLite, Kafka, RabbitMQ, Identity Server and custom lambda liveness*.

 ``` PowerShell
 Install-Package BeatPulse.SqlServer